 Additionally, many banks and credit unions will charge you a small fee for exceeding your allotted number of monthly transactions.

 Money market account transaction limits

 Under federal law, you cannot withdraw money or make payments from a money market account more than six times a month.
-That rule, known as Regulation D, applies to transactions by check, debit card, draft or electronic transfer.
+That rule, known as Regulation D, applies to transactions by check, debit card, draft or electronic transfer (see note).

 However, ATM withdrawals and transactions by mail, messenger, telephone check or in person are not subject to the six-transaction limit.
 Additionally, some money market accounts provide a debit card, and some also offer check-writing privileges, allowing for greater access to your money.

 So, are money market accounts safe?
 Just like a savings account, a money market account obtained at a bank will be insured by the FDIC, while one opened through a credit union will be insured through the NCUA.

 That means a money market account’s risk is relatively low, as your money is still covered if your bank or credit union goes under.
 The FDIC and NCUA both cover at least $250,000 per person, per insured institution, so it’s important to make sure your financial institution is a member.

 - Competitive interest rates: One of the biggest benefits of a money market account is the potential to earn a higher APY than you would with a traditional savings account.
 These interest rates are often even higher with premium money market accounts, which reward you for maintaining a higher minimum balance.

 - Easy access to money: Liquidity is another one of the major advantages of a money market account.
 You can access your money through a variety of forms — check, wire transfer, ATM or in person — the moment you need it.
 Some banks even offer a debit card, which is linked directly to your account.